timothy22000/dotfiles/README.md

-# tfm does holman's dotfiles
+# dalamar42 does holman's dotfiles

 ## dotfiles

 Your dotfiles are how you personalize your system.
-These are mine, forked from Zach Holman's.
+These are mine, forked from Tom McAdam's, who forked them from Zach Holman's.

 If you're interested in the philosophy behind why projects like these are awesome, you might want to [read his post on the